Acyclic reorientation lattices and their lattice quotients: Posets of regions of hyperplane arrangements

 The conditions of \cref{prop:criteriaPosetRegions} just translate to arbitrary arrangements the conditions of \cref{thm:characterizationLattice} for graphical arrangements.
+Indeed, for a directed acyclic graph~$D$, choosing a face~$\polytope{F}$ of~$\Zono[D]$ is choosing an ordered partition~$(\mu, \omega)$ of~$D$, and requiring the source of~$\polytope{F}$ in~$\PR[\b{A}]$ to be a simple vertex is equivalent to requiring that the transitive reduction of the subgraph of~$D$ induced by each part of~$\mu$ is a forest.
 It is not difficult to see that these conditions are necessary for~$\PR[\b{A}]$ to be a lattice.